 Teaching young kids can be a fulfilling venture for any individual whose heart is in the right place, but Tretiak has made it his goal to share his knowledge with a wide array of individuals.

-Vladislav Tretiak Will Always be Considered as One of the All-Time Great Goalies
+Vladislav Tretiak Will Always Be Considered One of the All-Time Great Goalies

 Tretiak was surrounded by talented forwards when he played for CSKA Moskva as well as the Russian